-While some people prefer to read blog posts to learn more about family law, others will want to watch a quick YouTube video in order to get information on topics like de facto marriage, spousal maintenance, and the custody process.
+While some people prefer to read blog posts to learn more about family law, others will want to watch a quick YouTube video to get information on topics like de facto marriage, spousal maintenance, and the child custody process.

 Others like receiving monthly email newsletters, some enjoy listening to a family law podcast on their way to work, and still more want to download an e-book or read a guest post you’ve written for another popular blog.

 In short: different people like to receive information in different ways.
-Not only will a diverse content strategy help you to connect with more leads, it will also help to increase your brand recognition, encourage social sharing, and build consumer trust.
+Having a diverse content strategy will help you to connect with more leads, and also help to increase your brand recognition, encourage social sharing, and build consumer trust.

-About 97% of consumers say that they read online reviews about a business or a product before they make their final purchasing decision.
+About 97% of consumers say that they read online reviews about a business or a product before making their final purchasing decision.